SmartMapsGit/plugin-oxid-yellowmap/README.md

 # Yellowmaps Plugin for OXID 7
 An Oxid eShop plugin to suggest address in forms

+:warning: For OXID 6 please use Branch main_OXID6.

 ## Installation via composer

 - In the composer.json file add a new repository